 \subsection{Histograms in JPEG Experiment}

-In Section~\ref{sec:JPEG} we showed that if $\mathbf{p}_l$ is the prototype with the highest similarity reported by a ProtoPNet for some test image $\mathbf{\bar{x}}$ with JPEG compression artefacts then the ProtoPNet might find a much lower similarity score for $\mathbf{p}_l$ if we remove the artefacts from $\mathbf{\bar{x}}$.
-This shows that ProtoPNets don't generally find compressed and clean versions of an image similar in the same manner as humans do.
+In Section~\ref{sec:JPEG}, we showed that if $\mathbf{p}_l$ is the prototype with the highest similarity reported by a ProtoPNet for some test image $\mathbf{\bar{x}}$ with JPEG compression artefacts, then the ProtoPNet might find a much lower similarity score for $\mathbf{p}_l$ if we remove the artefacts from $\mathbf{\bar{x}}$.
+This shows that ProtoPNets do not generally find compressed and clean versions of an image similar in the same manner as humans do.
 However, a ProtoPNet might uniformly scale down the similarity scores when switching from compressed to clean versions of an image.
 For example, if a ProtoPNet reports the highest similarity scores between a compressed test image $\mathbf{\bar{x}}$ and prototypes $\mathbf{p}_q$, $\mathbf{p}_r$, and $\mathbf{p}_s$ and does so again if we remove the noise then the ProtoPNet would consistently find the same prototypes to be most important.
 Which would be a very valuable characteristic of ProtoPNets.
-In Figures~\ref{fig:histo_resnet_18},~\ref{fig:histo_resnet_34},~and~\ref{fig:histo_vgg19} we investigate this.
+In Figures~\ref{fig:histo_resnet_18},~\ref{fig:histo_resnet_34},~and~\ref{fig:histo_vgg19}, we investigate this.
 Each figure shows on the left the 75 similarity scores of the prototypes that are most strongly found by the ProtoPNet in an image $\mathbf{\bar{x}}$ (i.e. the JPEG compressed image) and overlaid the similarity scores of the respective prototypes but for image $\mathbf{x}$ (i.e. the clean version of $\mathbf{\bar{x}}$).
 The right parts of the plots show the other way round (i.e. the prototypes with the highest similarities to $\mathbf{x}$ are considered).
-The images and ProtoPNets we consider here are the same as in Figure~\ref{fig:results_jpeg}.\\ As can clearly be seen in the figures, the top few prototypes do not generally remain the prototypes with the highest similarity scores once the artefacts are removed and vice versa.
+The images and ProtoPNets we consider here are the same as in Figure~\ref{fig:results_jpeg}.

+As can clearly be seen in the figures, the top few prototypes do not generally remain the prototypes with the highest similarity scores once the artefacts are removed and vice versa.
 This suggests that ProtoPNets do not consider the same prototypes to be the most important for compressed and clean versions of an image.

 \FloatBarrier